vedph/pythia/docs/01-model.md

 So, in this model you can imagine a set of objects as a circle including any number and type of shapes; each of these shapes projects to the world outside of that circle any number of connection points, which provide a uniform search surface.
 The search engine just deals with these points, without caring whether they are linked to a word, a sentence, a document, etc.

+Thus, search no longer focuses on finding a subsequence of characters in a longer one, but rather on _finding objects from their properties_.
+Whatever their nature, all objects live in the same set; and they all expose their metadata on a uniform search surface.
+We find objects through this surface, by matching their metadata: and such objects can be words, but also sentences, verses, documents, or even immaterial things, when for instance we look for a word class (e.g. a past intransitive verb) rather than for a specific instance of it (like it. “andò”).

+So, the _textual value_ of the searched object (when it has any) is no longer at the core: rather, it’s just any of the metadata attached to the object to find.
+You can specify one or more metadata to find in any logical combination.
+It might well happen that you do not look for a specific word at all, e.g. when searching for words in a specific language and printed in italic, or for a Latin phrase in an Italian act.

+Given this model, the search engine allows for a much _richer_ set of queries, and can deal with any objects, from words to documents and beyond, each having an unlimited set of metadata, whatever their nature, meaning, and source.
+This way, all our metadata, drawn from all our sources, converge into a uniformly modeled structure, providing a consistent search surface, still open to indefinite expansion.
+This approach paves the way to a wide range of search options, not only by virtue of the highly different nature of objects and metadata, but also by means of _combinations_ in search criteria.
+For instance, in this model we can easily find a specific word (or word class, abbreviation, forename, bold, or whatever other metadata we may want to target) at the start or end of a sentence, by just finding these two objects together.
+In this case, we will look for a word with all the features we specify, and for a sentence; and we will combine these objects in the search with a positional operator, allowing us to find objects appearing as left- or right-aligned in the document.
+In the case of a sentence-initial word, we will choose left alignment; while for a sentence-final word, we will choose right alignment.

+This is why besides the usual set of _comparison operators_ (equal, not equal, including, starting with, ending with, wildcards, regular expressions, fuzzy matching, and numeric comparisons) the search engine also provides one of _positional operators_, designed for collocations (near, not near, before, not before, after, not after, inside, not inside, overlaps, left-aligned, right-aligned).
+Each in-document object, either it’s a word or something longer, just occupies a specific position or range of positions, like segments on a line; and the purpose of such operators is right to geometrically evaluate their relative alignment of two such segments.

 More concretely, in a Pythia query matching attributes is done via **pairs**, each with a 3 members form:

 1. attribute name;